Logo

 87.

-Hsieh Su-wei then recorded the biggest victory of her career by upsetting world No 1, Simona Halep, who had just won the French Open four weeks prior, in a tight three setter where she had to come from a set down and save match points, thus advancing to her second Grand Slam fourth round of the year, and her first ever outside of the Australian Open.
+Hsieh Su-wei then recorded the biggest victory of her career by upsetting world No 1, Simona Halep, who had just won the French Open four weeks earlier, in a tight three-setter where she came from a set down and saved match points, thus advancing to her second Grand Slam fourth round of the year, and her first-ever outside of the Australian Open.

 88.